wojciechmarek/modern-dashboard/README.md

-# Employee Dashboard
+# Modern Dashboard

-A modern dashboard to manage employees.
+A modern dashboard to modern companies.

 ## Purpose